taufek/blog/_posts/2020-06-03-manage-services-with-ingress.markdown

 But I'm not going to stop here since the purpose of the whole thing is to learn and we will move forward with Ingress.

-Below is my current setup after I've setup Ingress in my cluster.
+Below is my current setup with Ingress.

 ![Cluster with Ingress](/images/cluster_with_ingress.png)